yhanyi/PaperHans/README.md

 # PaperHans

 This is the code repository for PaperHans project, NUS Orbital 2024.
+Note: If the Playground/News page do not work on Windows, try viewing it on MacOS instead.

 **Team Han2**: